NewSigma/Physica/doc/Core/Math/Algebra/LinearAlgebra/LinearAlgebra.md

 ## Architecture Design: LValue/RValue Linear Space

+> Note: Distinct from the rvalue/lvalue in programming languages, the capitalized and italicized *RValue*/*LValue* in this article refer to a property of linear algebra objects.

 Historically, the definitions of lvalue and rvalue in the C language were very simple:

 - lvalue: An expression that can appear on the left side of an assignment statement.
 It represents a named memory location with a fixed address.